marcospgp/marcospgp.github.io/notes.md

 ### Editorconfig

-Create an `.editorconfig` file specifying code style preferences.
+Create a symlink from the project's root to the `.editorconfig` file in the [Unity Utilities](https://github.com/marcospgp/unity-utilities) repo, which should be installed as a git submodule in the `Assets` folder.

 ### Mono vs IL2CPP